-Students may choose to study one of the five recommended elective groups below or select four units from the same discipline with a maximum of two level 1 units.
+Students may choose to study one of the five recommended elective groups below or select an alternative four units generally all from the same discipline.

-You may be eligible for credit for prior learning for studies successfully completed at other institutions.
+You may be eligible for Credit for Recognised Learning (CRL) for studies successfully completed at other institutions.